anooravk/news-worlds/README.md

 ## Getting Started

-a flutter app used to get new all over the world using new api and app also consist of different themes
+a flutter app used to get news all over the world using news api and it also consist of different themes